Curt Casali Player Props: Reds vs. Phillies

 - Casali hit .203 with four doubles, five home runs and 24 walks.

-- He hit a home run in four games a year ago (out of 57 opportunities, 7.0%), going deep in 2.8% of his chances at the plate.
+- He hit a long ball in 7.0% of his games last year (four of 57), and 2.8% of his trips to the plate.

+- In 17.5% of his games a year ago (10 of 57), Casali drove home a run.
+In five of those games (8.8%) he recorded two or more RBIs, and he had three or more in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.